nonlocal/nonlocal.github.io/_posts/2020-05-01-blender-chatbot.md

 Instead of retriving a response from a set of reponses, we retrieve from a large knowledge base.
 Then the dialogue history along with this retrived knowledge is fed to the generator model to generate a response.

+## Training

+### Retrieval

+Some special cross entropy loss

+### Generator

+Maximum Likelihood Estimation

+### Retrieve And Refine

+For this model, simply appending the retrieval model responses to generator model input and training it with MLE does not work.
+(Why?)
+Because R&R model learns to ignore the output of the retrieval model.
+Instead there is some blending between retrieval response and gold response.
+(This blending is used only for Dialogue based R&R model.)

+### Unlikelihood Training

+To address the failures of training models, include unlikelihood loss as well.

+In this case the total loss is likelihood loss + unlikelihood loss.

+Likelihood loss optimizes for the given probabilty distribution and unlikelihood loss corrects the biases.

+## Decoding

+### Beam Search

+### Sampling
+Restrict sampling of vocabulary to a subset using a model.
+1. Top K Sampling
+2. Sample and Rank

+### Response length
+#### Minimum length
+Do not generate the <END> token until the minimum sequence length is achieved.

+#### Predictive length
+Predict the length of the response.
+Train on human-to-human conversational data to predict the length of the next response : < 10, < 20,< 30 and > 30 tokens.
+The architecture for this 4 way classification is same as retrieval model.

+#### Subsequence blocking

 Questions:
 1. Minimum length constrain implementation : sub-sampling the vocab without the <END> token until we have sampled a sequence of length L-1??